 Just a piece of leather?

-The pouch plate of Tiszabezdéd (Hungary) is a very exceptional kind of artefact in two aspects.
-First it is the only decorated plate where the base material wasn’t silver, but copper, and the gilding isn’t partial, but full.
+The pouch plate of Tiszabezdéd (Hungary) is a very exceptional kind of artifact in two aspects.
+First, it is the only decorated plate where the base material wasn’t silver, but copper, and the gilding isn’t partial, but full.

-But for our case the other thing is more interesting about it.
+But for our case, the other thing is more interesting about it.
 It is our only pouch where the leather parts fully survived.
-And after it was separated from the plate archeologist observed soemthing very astonishing.
-On the surface of the leather cover there were several holes and moulds – traces of formal mounts.
-The pouch before the plate holded moths – it was originally a mounted pouch.
-After some time the owner separated the mounts and put a new plate to his pouch.
+And after it was separated from the plate, the archeologist observed something very astonishing.
+On the surface of the leather cover there were several holes and molds – traces of formal mounts.
+The pouch before the plate held moths – it was originally a mounted pouch.
+After some time, the owner separated the mounts and put a new plate to his pouch.
 And do not throw the leather away.
 Recycled it.

-With my points I suspect that in the viking age simple leather belts without buckles were much more common as we tought.
-Also different kind of suspensions for smaller items and holes for these in our belts would be subservient.
-For our reenactment activity we should use more of these items for gain and show a more punctual and authentic overall picture of the attire of the age.
+With my points, I suspect that in the viking age simple leather belts without buckles were much more common as we thought.
+Also, different kind of suspensions for smaller items and holes for these in our belts would be subservient.
+For our reenactment activity, we should use more of these items for gain and show a more punctual and authentic overall picture of the attire of the age.

 Further investigations and doubts in the topic are always welcome!

 Presentation for Fórum včasného stredoveku (FVS)